 Here are just some of the items that get accidentally recycled:

 When Emily accidentally recycled her purse along with a bundle of cardboard it was not just the inconvenience of cancelling and replacing all her bank cards, that filled her with dread.
 She also kept a lock of hair in there from a family member that no amount of money could replace.
-She turned to Chester Road Recycling Centre staff for help, they painstakingly sorted through a massive pile of cardboard for over an hour in the baking heat to eventually find and return it.
+She turned to Chester Road Recycling Centre staff for help and they painstakingly sorted through a massive pile of cardboard for over an hour in the baking heat to eventually find and return it.

-We all know all sorts of metal can be recycled even old car keys but Isobel recycled her keys before their time potentially leaving her and her car stranded at Sandfold Lane Recycling Centre.
-As the keys went ‘clunk’ right to the bottom of a full scrap metal recycling container, hopes of retrieving them fell away, however our heroes of the day swiftly emptied the container and located the keys, reuniting them with a happy Isobel who could (literally) drive away.
+We all know all sorts of metal can be recycled, even old car keys, but Isobel recycled her keys before their time, potentially leaving her and her car stranded at Sandfold Lane Recycling Centre.
+As the keys went ‘clunk’ right to the bottom of a full scrap metal recycling container, hopes of retrieving them fell away.
+However our heroes of the day swiftly emptied the container and located the keys, reuniting them with a happy Isobel who could (literally) drive away.

 Some things can’t easily be replaced and a wedding ring is one of them.
 This ring had extra sentimental value because is was made from his dad’s wedding ring and his mother-in-law’s jewellery both of whom have passed away.
 Neil realised it had slipped off his finger when recycling some bottles at Longley Lane Recycling Centre – after some rummaging, the ring was saved and it also saved Neil some earache from his wife!